munkai/pytorch-tutorial/README.md

 ### GPU

-Also available on dockerhub, so simply use the run command to fetch remote version.
+Also available on dockerhub, so simply use the `docker run` command to fetch remote version.

 ```
 docker build -t munkai/pytorch:gpu -f Dockerfile.gpu .